ReneOlsthoorn/Ground/README.md

 ### Some remarks
 * You can only declare Classes at the root level.
 Inner classes are not supported.
-* Unrelated methods and variables can be easily stored in a separate file that you include in the main sourcefile.
+* To clean up your code, methods and variables can be easily stored in a separate file that you include in the main sourcefile.
 * During development of your shader, use the `console` template to be able to see the logging of the GLSL compiler.
-Also don't do fullscreen.
-When your code crashes the desktop is not restored.
+Also don't use fullscreen, because in the case your code crashes the desktop is not restored.
 * The Chipmunk physics DLL had to be manually build, because it only works without symbols in the DLL.
-These steps where done: I checked out the sourcecode and created a directory called build.
+These steps were done: I checked out the sourcecode and created a directory called build.
 Into this directory I created the make files like this:
 `cmake .. -G "MinGW Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_C_FLAGS_RELEASE="-s" -DBUILD_STATIC=ON`
 In the CMakeLists.txt, I included: `target_link_options(chipmunk PRIVATE -static)` as the last line, to prevent the libwinpthread loadtime dependency.
 After that build the library with `cmake --build .` and the `libchipmunk.dll` is created in build\src.
+* At this moment, Ground does not support namespaces, so use a prefix in front of your classname when you reuse the class in different projects.
+* Although float is a 64 bit datatype in Ground, 32 bit float literals can be described with an 'f' behind the value (like 0.0f).
+0.0f32 would just look too confusing.

 ### Debugging Ground code in x64dbg:
 In `Program>>Generate_x64dbg_EXE` you see that the Ground compiler can generate a comments database for your .EXE